 With 43 enthusiastic OB/GYN hospitalists, generalists, and administrators in attendance, SOGH was officially born.

 The SOGH board of directors was elected.
 Volunteers signed up for four separate committees, and committee chairs were elected.

-At the inaugural meeting of the OB/GYN Hospitalist Society, the ACOG District VIII chair, J. Joshua Kopelman, MD, gave credence to OB/GYN hospitalists as a profession, stating that “ACOG recognizes this is the new paradigm of care” and that “OB/GYN Hospitalists in ...
+At the inaugural meeting of the OB/GYN Hospitalist Society, the ACOG District VIII chair, J. Joshua Kopelman, MD, gave credence to OB/GYN hospitalists as a profession, stating that “ACOG recognizes this is the new paradigm of care” and that “OB/GYN Hospitalists in this country are ...